On the 27 October 2019 Gainsborough’s House closed to transform itself as a national centre for art.

 • We opened our Information Centre on the project at No.47 Gainsborough Street (next to Gainsborough’s House) on 2 March 2020 and had to close it shortly afterwards due to the national lockdown, a result of the coronavirus pandemic.

-• Building work continues and is due to be completed in the Autumn, followed by fit out and installation.
+• Building work continues and is due to be completed next year, followed by fit out and installation.

-• Gainsborough‘s House will open its doors to the public in the Spring.
+• Gainsborough‘s House will open its doors to the public in the late Autumn.